Introduction to Arithmetic Groups: Definition

 \begin{proof} \Cref{cocpct->latt,finindLatt->latt}. \end{proof}

 \begin{rem} Lattices in~$G$ are our main interest, but we will occasionally encounter lattices in Lie groups~$H$ that are not semisimple.
 If $H$ is unimodular, then all of the above results remain valid with $H$ in the place of~$G$.
-In contrast, if $H$ is not unimodular, then \cref{HaarOnHomog} may fail: there may not exist an $H$-invariant Borel measure on $\Lambda \backslash H$.
-Instead, one sometimes obtains only a semi-invariant measure~$\nu$:
+In contrast, if $H$ is not unimodular, then \cref{HaarOnHomog} may fail: there may exist a discrete subgroup~$\Lambda$, such that there is no $H$-invariant Borel measure on $H/\Lambda$.
+Instead, there is sometimes only a semi-invariant measure~$\nu$: